 12. “Fire and Blood” (Season 1, Episode 10)

 The first-season finale is best remembered for the astonishing, mythic image of Daenerys Targaryen emerging unburned from the ashes of her husband Drogo’s funeral pyre, clad only in three infant dragons.
 But subtler moments stand out as well, from the nervous apprehension of Northern soldiers as they hear their lords proclaim Robb Stark the King in the North to how Emilia Clarke portrays Dany’s blend of confidence and craziness as she marches to what seems like certain death.

-The kickoff to season four is only the second episode to begin with a cold open rather than the familiar clockwork credits, the other being the pilot itself.
-With the Starks swept from the board at the end of the previous season, starting with Tywin Lannister literally melting down Ned’s blade makes the point that the Lannisters, once the show’s heavies, are now its main characters.
-Joining them (for now, anyway) is the Red Viper, who makes his debut here.
+The kickoff to season four was only the second episode to begin with a cold open rather than the familiar clockwork credits, the other being the pilot itself.
+And for good reason: With the Starks swept from the board at the end of the previous season and the Lannisters now our main characters, it’s basically a whole new show.
+Joining Tywin and company in King’s Landing (for now, anyway) is the Red Viper, who makes his debut here.
 But the standout sequence is the one in which the runaway Hound and his hostage-slash-partner Arya take out an inn full of Lannister goons, instantly becoming one of the most compelling and complex duos in the annals of TV drama.

 7. “The Winds of Winter” (Season 6, Episode 10)